 How might shifting climate factor into human land use in California, and how might you speculate this would effect production costs?

 Allocation of water is the real issue.
 Land prices are going to have some adjustment based upon water availability.
 The demands on water are so extreme in a water-limited area such as California or Australia, that how we manage or divide up the water will be the biggest issue.
-California is going through a drought currently, which is relatively historic, but not too far outside the norm of what we would expect to see.
+California has experienced recent drought, which is relatively historic, but not too far outside the norm of what we would expect to see.
 But even short term changes in water availability will affect the cost and use of agricultural land.
 Even if the landscapes and soils are still good for agriculture, if you can’t access water and produce an economically viable crop—why would you do it?